Wafer-Scale Integration of Freestanding Photonic Devices with Color Centers in Silicon Carbide: Wafer-scale etching of 4H-SiC

 The RIBE etch performs uniformly for a range of neighboring active and passive nanophotonic devices, as shown in Figure \ref{fig:fig_3}.
-We measured the emission properties of the nitrogen vacancy centers integrated in the fabricated triangular photonic devices using our 3-in-1 integrated cryogenic system \cite{norman2024icecap}.
-The photoluminescence spectrum of a triangular cross-section ring resonator at 7 K is shown in Figure \ref{fig:fig_4}.
-The spectrum features zero-phonon lines (ZPLs) corresponding to the naturally occuring divacancy centers (red) and the implanted nitrogen-vacancy centers (green), indicating that the color center optical properties are preserved upon integration into triangular cross-section photonic devices fabricated using the developed RIBE process.
+We measured the emission properties of the nitrogen vacancy centers integrated in the fabricated triangular photonic devices using our 3-in-1 integrated cryogenic system for emission, collection and photon-detection \cite{norman2024icecap}.
+The photoluminescence spectrum of a triangular cross-section ring resonator at 7 K is shown in Figure \ref{fig:fig_4}a.
+The spectrum features zero-phonon lines (ZPLs) corresponding to the naturally occurring divacancy centers (red) with wavelengths 1078 nm, 1108 nm, 1131 nm, 1132 nm \cite{falk2013polytype} and the implanted nitrogen-vacancy centers (green) with wavelengths 1175 nm, 1179 nm, 1222 nm, 1243 nm \cite{mu2020coherent}.
+This shows that the key challenge in integrating color centers with photonic devices is solved in our process, as many fabrication processes destroy the ZPL emission \cite{calusine2014silicon}.
+To measure an extent of the emission preservation we take high resolution photoluminescence spectra at $T = 1.56$ K shown in Figure \ref{fig:fig_4}b where we compare NV center emission from bulk (unetched pads) and from triangular waveguides.
+Due to the background noise, the signal-to-noise ratio is modest, however, the inhomogeneous linewidths broadening between the two sets of spectra are quite comparable.
+This indicates that there is no significant strain or amorphization generated and that color center optical properties are preserved upon integration into triangular cross-section photonic devices fabricated using the developed RIBE process.